Should zoos be banned? Are zoos bad or good?

 So much so that calls to ban zoos are still loud and persistent from many activist groups even now…

 But what’s the verdict now?
 Should zoos be banned or not?
 Are zoos good or bad?
-Let’s dive into the pros and cons of zoos.

 Should Zoos be Banned?
+(Conclusion)

 A zoo can be an integral part of our community and world with the right approach.
 There are several pros and cons of zoos, and there is no definite answer to whether zoos are supporting a positive human environment interaction or not.
 Each point deserves consideration.
 If wanted, zoos can be more than entertainment and provide a positive value to both, humans and animals.